Don't see an answer to your question?

-In an effort to reduce excess waste, A Word in the Woods does not typically include packing slips with small orders.
-An invoice will be mailed to you at checkout.
+In an effort to reduce excess waste, A Word in the Woods does not typically include packing slips with small orders, since a receipt is emailed to you at checkout.
 If you wish to receive a paper packing slip with your order, please let me know when you place your order and I will gladly include one.

 How long will it take to receive my order?